Tips for Property Developers (From an Architect)

 Looking back to his most successful development project Grant Erskine gives his advice on making the most out of the space you have in a property.
-Today, he talks about mezzanines and sleeping lofts as a way of utilizing the vertical space of a room while still maintaining the defined sleeping and living areas that are prefered by tenants.
+Today, he talks about the use of mezzanines and sleeping to utilise vertical space, while still maintaining the defined sleeping and living areas, preferred by tenants.

 Amy: With the project we just discussed, what is the big takeaway message for property developers and investors?
 What can our viewers learn from it?

 Grant: The main take away from that and something that people tend to ask me about is the mezzanines, the sleeping lofts we did.
 If you are going to develop a property then a full height sleeping loft – i.e. one that somebody can walk under – is worth considering and ideally you want them over the door because it’s space that is not being used.

 Amy: Sleeping lofts are really popular right now.
 Everyone’s trying to find more space and get more money for their buildings and sleeping decks and mezzanines are a way of doing that.
 I saw a lot of them when I was in America and they're becoming more and more popular.
 I like this way of living, personally.

 Grant: It delivers a really nice product.
 We talk a lot about ‘products’ in our industry.
 It’s not a room, it’s a product.
 It’s a lifestyle.
 It’s how people imagine that they will live.
 And one of the big things that a lot of tenants like is having their living space and their sleeping space separate.
 So, they don’t want to have friends around who have to sit at the end of their bed.

 Amy: It’s about having defined zones.

 Mezzanines As Counted Usable Space

 Grant: When you are developing a property, the bare minimum to get a sleeping loft to be counted as usable space, is about three metres but really you want it to be three and a half.
 So that’s roughly a hundred or a hundred and twenty-five mil. for your build-up and then another one-point-five above.